mlf-core/machine_learning_determinism_evaluation/README.md

 ## Run

-nextflow run main.nf --GPU YES -with-docker
+nextflow run main.nf --GPU ON -with-docker

 Note, that the label possibly has to be set manually.
 There may be some nasty hidden bug (https://github.com/nextflow-io/nextflow/issues/1471)